-- "Determination Date" as identified in the applicable Pricing Supplement or Confirmation, means either the: - "Federal Funds Rate (Daily) Determination Date (Following Reset)" which means the applicable Reset Date; but if the Reset Date is not a Business Day, then such Determination Date means the Business Day immediately following the applicable Reset Date. - "Federal Funds Rate (Daily) Determination Date (Prior Reset)" which means the applicable Reset Date; but if the Reset Date is not a Business Day, then such Determination Date means the Business Day immediately preceding the applicable Reset Date. - "Federal Funds Rate (Daily) Determination Date (Same Day Reset)" which means the first Business Day after the applicable Reset Date. - "H.15 Daily Update" means the daily statistical release electronically published or announced by the Board of Governors of the Federal Reserve System (the "Federal Reserve Board") on the Federal Reserve's internet web site. - "H.15(519)Weekly Update" means the official weekly statistical release designated as the H.15(519), published by the Federal Reserve Board.
-We understand that the Federal Reserve Board's current method of official publication is by hard copy release, although the Federal Reserve Board does provide unofficial rates through its website and possibly other means. - "Reuters FEDFUNDS1 Page" means the display designated as page "FEDFUNDS1" on Reuters. - All times in the Federal Funds Rate descriptions refer to New York City time.
+"Determination Date" as identified in the applicable Pricing Supplement or Confirmation, means either the:

+- "Federal Funds Rate (Daily) Determination Date (Following Reset)" which means the applicable Reset Date; but if the Reset Date is not a Business Day, then such Determination Date means the Business Day immediately following the applicable Reset Date. - "Federal Funds Rate (Daily) Determination Date (Prior Reset)" which means the applicable Reset Date; but if the Reset Date is not a Business Day, then such Determination Date means the Business Day immediately preceding the applicable Reset Date. - "Federal Funds Rate (Daily) Determination Date (Same Day Reset)" which means the first Business Day after the applicable Reset Date.

+"H.15 Daily Update" means the daily statistical release electronically published or announced by the Board of Governors of the Federal Reserve System (the "Federal Reserve Board") on the Federal Reserve's internet web site.

+"Reuters FEDFUNDS1 Page" means the display designated as page "FEDFUNDS1" on Reuters.

+All times in the Federal Funds Rate descriptions refer to New York City time.